slo1958/sl-ar-networked-sensors/readme.md

 Software for sensors networked over RS485, worker and coordinator

+THIS IS WORK IN PROGRESS.
+NOTHING USABLE RIGHT NOW.
 The coordinator comes in two versions:
 - a test coordinator connected to networked workers via soft serial
 - a normal coordinator connected to networked workers via hardware serial